What's in store for the Year of the Rat? Hong Kong's most famous fortune teller reveals all

 He spent the next few years learning from the master and offering fortune readings at the Temple Street Market in Kowloon -- in between stints as a lobster supplier.

 "It was a fun time," says So.
-"My friends would wait for me at my street stall -- so we would go drinking and partying at Canton and DD Clubs afterwards".
+"My friends would wait for me at my street stall -- so we would go drinking and partying at Canton and DD Clubs afterwards."

 After traveling for six months in Tibet in 1987, So returned to Hong Kong and opened a shop selling Tibetan religious items and utensils.